-I love discovering new cool WordPress plugins / solutions and I love it even more if the developer has taken the effort to create a demo video of the plugin in action.
+I love discovering new cool WordPress plugins/solutions and I love it even more if the developer has taken the effort to create a demo video of the plugin in action.

 So, let’s address that.
 What is my opinion about that?
 I think it comes across unprofessional and sloppy.
 There, I said it.

 Now, it’s very easy to criticize something, but it takes effort to actually come up with a solution.
 Or rather, in this case, steps to take to prevent sloppy demo videos.
-On that note, I’d like to share with you the steps that I take before I start recoding a demo.
+On that note, I’d like to share with you the steps that I take before I start recording a demo.

-Demo preparation steps
+Screencast demo preparation steps

-- Close all non related apps
+- Close all non-related apps

 - Kill all notifications.

 - Update all the things.
-WordPress, plugins, themes and translations.
+WordPress, plugins, themes, and translations.
 Yes, all the things.

 - Hide the toolbar, bookmarks in your browser